-THERE are fears that Ardoyne man Fra Hughes has been kidnapped by Israeli forces onboard a boat trying to deliver humanitarian aid to Gaza.
+ARDOYNE man Fra Hughes has been kidnapped by Israeli forces who boarded a boat attempting to deliver humanitarian aid to Gaza.

-The North Belfast man is taking part in the latest Global Sumid Flotilla of over 50 vessels which is aiming to break the seize of Gaza by sea.
+The North Belfast man was taking part in the latest Global Sumid Flotilla of over 50 vessels which is aiming to break the siege of Gaza by sea.

 In a video on Tuesday evening, Fra, holding his Irish passport said: "If you are watching this video, I have been kidnapped in international waters by the illegal Zionist state.